exyi/coberec/docs/thesis/approaches.md

 This by itself would work well, but only if the project was a class library that itself never calls the `With` method.
 Nevertheless, there is a way -- we introduce the dummy symbol.
 We will add a generic `With<T>(T value)` method to the class, which the C# compiler will use in that project.
-As the author claims in a blog post
+As the author claims in [the blog post](https://mikhail.io/2016/05/tweaking-immutable-objects-with-csharp-and-fody/):

 > It is safe to call With methods in the same assembly where the class is defined: the calls get adapted to the real implementation automatically.